ypsu/pkgtrim/README.md

 - With no arguments: lists all unintentionally installed top level packages and their size including the unique dependencies required only by the given top level package.
   Top level packages are the packages that no other packages depend on.
 - With a list of packages: lists all shared dependencies, lists all unique dependencies, lists the top level reverse dependencies of the given package set.
-- Record the intended packages into ~/.pkgtrim.
+- List the "intended packages" (packages meant to be installed) into ~/.pkgtrim.
-  List the packages that are meant to be installed, use # comments to record why they are meant to be installed.
+  Use # comments to record why they are meant to be installed.
-  It accepts globs too.
 - Use `-remove` to remove all unintended or a selected list of packages and their unique dependencies.
   This is the trimming part.
 - Use `-install` to install all intentional packages from ~/.pkgtrim.